google-research/football/README.md

     If rendering is disabled (`render` config flag), the video contains a simple episode animation.

+There are following scripts provided to operate on trace dumps:

+-  `dump_to_txt.py` - converts trace dump to human-readable form.
+-  `dump_to_video.py` - converts trace dump to a 2D representation video.
+-  `replay.py` - replays a given trace dump using environment.

 ## Frequent Problems & Solutions

 ### Rendering not working / "OpenGL version not equal to or higher than 3.2"